 The Perfect Balance of a Persimmon

-When I first moved to Japan, one of the first things I noticed in autumn were these bright orange fruits glowing on the trees: persimmons.
+When I first moved to Japan, one of the first things I noticed in fall were these bright orange fruit glowing on the trees: persimmon.

-Before living here, I had only seen them occasionally in fancy grocery stores, maybe dried or a small amount among other common fruits.
-But in Japan, persimmons are everywhere and abundant during fall.
-I love how seasonal fruits are so special.
-You can see the rows, and rows of them front in center at the supermarkets.
+Before moving to Japan, I had seen them occasionally in fancy grocery stores, maybe dried or a small amount among other common fruits.
+But in Japan, persimmons are everywhere and line the grocery produce section, front and center.
+They are like the star fruit of Fall. during fall.
+I love how seasonal and special they feel.

-So much so that I even carved my own linoleum stamps to create a shirt patterned with persimmons running down the sides.
+I even carved a linoleum stamp to create a shirt patterned with persimmons running down the sides.
 Every time I wear it, people smile.
-There’s something about those cheerful orange circles that just brings joy, and when people recognize they’re persimmons, the connection deepens.
-Everyone here seems to love them and not just for their taste, but because they represent warmth, seasonality, and simple beauty.
+There’s something about the cheerful orange circles that just brings happiness, and when people recognize they’re persimmons, the connection grows.
+Everyone seems to love them and not just for their taste, but because they represent warmth and simple beauty.

 Seeing the Details